bunsenmcdubbs/bunsenmcdubbs.github.io/_posts/2017-07-21-summer-reading-list-2017.md

 ### _The Holy or the Broken_ by Alan Light

+This is an entire book about the song _Hallelujah_, written and initially performed by Leonard Cohen and rerecorded, adapted, and reimaged by dozens of artists.
 I read half of this book.
 It was pretty good but a _lot_ about just one song.

-## Currently reading
- - _The American Census: A Social History_ by Margo J. Anderson
+### _The American Census: A Social History_ by Margo J. Anderson

+(Only read the first third - time ran out!). _The American Census_ is arranged chronologically, starting with the founding of our nation and telling the history of the census and the nation through the unique perspective of a relatively novel institution.

+Having only read the first third of the book, I learned about the role the census played in shaping the country from its founding through Reconstruction.
+Readers are given a first row seat to the debates about who should be counted, how they are counted, who does the counting, and why this is all important in the first place as the nation grows, expands, and struggles with the complexities of self-governance.

+I hope to resume reading this book and catch up to current day - the 2010 census - to get a background on what is about to happen with the 2020 census (it&rsquo;s not looking good - look it up&hellip;).

+## Currently reading - in hiatus
  - [_Beautiful Racket_ by Matthew Butterick](
 http://beautifulracket.com) (See above lessons from _Hackers and Painters_)